owanturist/react-impulse/README.md

 ): SetSweetyState<T>
 ```

-A hooks that returns a function to update the `Sweety` instance state.
+A hook that returns a function to update the `Sweety` instance state.
 Might be useful when you need a way to update the state without subscribing to its changes.

 - `sweety` is a `Sweety` instance.
 - `[compare]` is an optional [`Compare`][compare] function.